eblot/pyftdi/README.rst

 Starting with version *v0.40.0*, several API changes are being introduced.
-While PyFtdi tries to maintain backward compatibility with previous versions, so of these changes may require existing clients to update calls to PyFtdi.
+While PyFtdi tries to maintain backward compatibility with previous versions, some of these changes may require existing clients to update calls to PyFtdi.

 Do not upgrade to *v0.40.0* or above without testing your client against the new PyFtdi releases.
 PyFtdi versions up to *v0.39.9* keep a stable API